Forest Hill vs Rosedale: Which Toronto Luxury Neighbourhood Is Right for You?

 If you're still torn after those questions, you're in good company - many executive families genuinely fit both, and the decision often comes down to which specific homes are available when you're buying.
 That's exactly when working with a team active in both neighbourhoods pays off.

-Meet the Real Estate Specialists: Paul Maranger and Christian Vermast
+Meet the Real Estate Specialists: Paul Maranger & Christian Vermast

 Paul Maranger and Christian Vermast co-founded Paul & Christian Associates and have represented buyers and sellers across both Forest Hill and Rosedale for two decades, backed by $1 billion in career sales and the Sotheby's International Realty global network.
 Because the team works actively in each Toronto neighbourhoods, they give a genuinely neutral read on which fits your priorities; and access to both listed and off-market inventory in each.